Shaan123-rgb/AI_Driven_Tourism_Demand_Forecasting_and_Destination_Overcrowding_Prediction_System/README.md

 ---

-## 🚀 Key Features
+## Key Features

-*   **🔮 Trip Overcrowding Predictor (ML):** Uses a highly optimized XGBoost Regressor to predict the exact number of daily visitors based on weather, season, pricing, and historical patterns.
+*   **Trip Overcrowding Predictor (ML):** Uses a highly optimized XGBoost Regressor to predict the exact number of daily visitors based on weather, season, pricing, and historical patterns.
-*   **🤖 Generative AI Travel Assistant:** A built-in Groq-powered chatbot that acts as a 24/7 travel agent, building itineraries, answering budget queries, and providing local insights.
+*   **Generative AI Travel Assistant:** A built-in Groq-powered chatbot that acts as a 24/7 travel agent, building itineraries, answering budget queries, and providing local insights.
-*   **🚨 AI Crowd Management Alerts:** Automatically flags high-risk states based on demand forecasting and uses GenAI to generate unique, actionable crowd-control strategies for local authorities.
+*   **AI Crowd Management Alerts:** Automatically flags high-risk states based on demand forecasting and uses GenAI to generate unique, actionable crowd-control strategies for local authorities.
-*   **📊 Enterprise BI Dashboard:** Interactive Plotly visualizations (Sankey diagrams, violin plots, and correlation heatmaps) to understand the underlying physics of tourism behavior.
+*   **Enterprise BI Dashboard:** Interactive Plotly visualizations (Sankey diagrams, violin plots, and correlation heatmaps) to understand the underlying physics of tourism behavior.
-*   **🛠️ End-to-End Data Pipeline:** A fully documented, Pandas-driven data engineering pipeline that cleans raw, messy data before feeding it into the ML models.
+*   **End-to-End Data Pipeline:** A fully documented, Pandas-driven data engineering pipeline that cleans raw, messy data before feeding it into the ML models.
-*   **🗺️ Interactive Map Explorer:** A geographic visualization tool to explore destination hotspots across all Indian states and Union Territories.
+*   **Interactive Map Explorer:** A geographic visualization tool to explore destination hotspots across all Indian states and Union Territories.

 ---

-## 🔐 Role-Based Access Control (RBAC)
+## Role-Based Access Control (RBAC)

 To simulate enterprise deployment, the system features a robust Authentication system with two distinct permission levels: